highcharts-for-python/highcharts-core/docs/glossary.rst

       Typically, JSON can be converted to JavaScript object literal notation easily...but the opposite does not hold true.

+  Lowpass
+    A lowpass audio filter lets low frequencies through, but stops high frequencies, making the sound more dull.

   Metaclass
     A Python class that is used to define properties and methods - including abstract